 Currently in development as the setting for an independent pen & paper role-playing game, "Mortasheen" is a world I've been populating with my own original monsters since almost as far back as 2003; an impossibly vast, biomechanical city at the apex of a toxic, irradiated world, Mortasheen is populated by mad geniuses and otherworldly mutants whose daily lives revolve around the bio-engineered monsters they modify and train.
 It's lawless, polluted and impossibly dangerous, but it's a world that also exists in surprising harmony.
 Its average citizen may be an aggressively bloodthirsty, venomous parasite, but that doesn't mean they're bad.

 Below is a link to every monster in Mortasheen's current canon, illustrated by myself.
 Dating back over a decade, the art and writing quality as well as the level of taste may vary wildly; new monsters are currently added almost every month, while older monsters are selectively rewritten and sometimes redesigned.
 It's a never-ending project!

-Bioconstructs are the standard monsters engineered by the inhabitants of mortasheen as pets, protectors, laborers, emergency food supplies or all the above.
-Most are categorized as "genezoa;" fully organic, flesh and blood artificial life.
+Bioconstructs are the standard monsters genetically engineered by the denizens of Mortasheen as pets, protectors, laborors, food supplies or all of the above.
+Most today are fully organic, and categorized as Genezoa.

 A bony, amphibious hunter with a barbed antenna.